hpollittsmith/core-v-mcu/emulation/quickstart/README.md

 - Power on the Nexys board.

 In a few moments the FPGA will enter a loop printing "A2 BOOTME" on the terminal.
-From this point forward the working with the Genesys2 board is the same as the Nexys, refer to additional instructions above.
+From this point forward working with the Genesys2 board is similar to the Nexys.
+Specifically, the `srec` file is the same for both.
+Refer to additional instructions in the Nexys A7 sub-sections above.

 ## Eclipse IDE
 The Eclipse IDE can be used to compile C programs for the CORE-V-MCU, load them into the CORE-V-MCU memory via JTAG and also provides a complete interactive debug/development environment.